 If left untreated, PUJ obstruction can lead to progressive loss of kidney function, kidney stones or infection.

 What is the follow up after stent removal?

 Renal ultrasound is obtained 3 months after pyeloplasty to ensure that the hydronephrosis is reduced or at least remaining stable.
-A nuclear scan (DTPA) may be obtained 1 year after the pyeloplasty to provide a relative assessment of the overall renal function and drainage pattern.
+A nuclear scan (DTPA/EC) may be obtained 1 year after the pyeloplasty to provide a relative assessment of the overall renal function and drainage pattern.